MyZenKey/sp-sdk-ios/README.md

 ### 1.2 Authorization Code Flow and Carrier Discovery

-Zenkey SDK supports the authorization code flow for web and native applications.
+ZenKey SDK supports the authorization code flow for web and native applications.
 In the flow, the user is redirected to the carrier for authorization.
 Upon successful authorization, the user is redirected to your application with an authorization code, which you should exchange from your secure backend exchanges for an ID token and access token.
 This flow enhances security, as `clientId`, `clientSecret` and user ID token are not revealed to your client.

 Because each carrier operates its own authorization servers, we determine the user's carrier prior to authentication.
 This process is called Carrier Discovery (this is an OIDC Discovery with extra parameters).
-This ensures that the discovery document from Zenkey is for the correct carrier.
+This ensures that the discovery document from ZenKey is for the correct carrier.

 ### 1.3 High Level Architecture

-Zenkey brings the four main US phone carriers together with a common user authentication experience backed by carrier device authentication.
+ZenKey brings the four main US phone carriers together with a common user authentication experience backed by carrier device authentication.
 The solution enables two main flows at initial launch (app and web).
-The app flow is for  service provider (SP) native apps or a SP-browser based websites that are on the same device as Zenkey.
+The app flow is for  service provider (SP) native apps or a SP-browser based websites that are on the same device as ZenKey.
 The web flow shows secondary device support when the SP website is accessed from a device other than a user’s primary phone.

-As the first image shows, consumers from their primary phone access Zenkey either from the SP app or SP website.
-As a service provider developer, you sign up and log in through the Zenkey portal, then write code in your backend.
+As the first image shows, consumers from their primary phone access ZenKey either from the SP app or SP website.
+As a service provider developer, you sign up and log in through the ZenKey portal, then write code in your backend.
 The architecture looks like this:

  <img src="image/high_level_flow_app_pri.png" alt="High Level Flow - App" width="550">

-The flow goes from consumer through service provider website, to service provider backend, to mobile carrier, to Zenkey and back again.
+The flow goes from consumer through service provider website, to service provider backend, to mobile carrier, to ZenKey and back again.

-As the second image shows, consumers from their secondary device (such as a laptop) can access Zenkey from the SP website.
+As the second image shows, consumers from their secondary device (such as a laptop) can access ZenKey from the SP website.
 The architecture looks like this:

  <img src="image/high_level_flow_web_sec.png" alt="High Level Flow - Web" width="550">

 The user receives a visual or numeric code with which to confirm their identity with their primary phone.
 Once they have done this  they can log in with their secondary device.

-Consumer verification and authorization flows to Carrier auth, the service provider backend, Zenkey platform and mobile carrier as follows:
+Consumer verification and authorization flows to Carrier auth, the service provider backend, ZenKey platform and mobile carrier as follows:

 * Discovery
 * Authorization code request, universal link captured